Susan McCracken, PhD

-Carol Ganzer is on the faculty of the Institute for Clinical Social Work where she teaches contemporary psychodynamic theory.
+Carol Ganzer is on the faculty of the Institute for Clinical Social Work where she teaches contemporary psychodynamic theory and a Lecturer at the University of Chicago School of Social Service Administration.
 She is the managing editor of Clinical Social Work Journal and has served on its editorial board.
-Ms. Ganzer has worked in the mental health field as a clinician and supervisor since 1996.
+She is faculty and president of the Chicago Center for Psychoanalysis.
+Ganzer has worked in the mental health field as a clinician and supervisor since 1996.
 She received a PhD in English from the University of Illinois at Chicago, an MSW from Jane Addams College of Social Work, and a certificate in advanced psychodynamic clinical practice from the University of Chicago School of Social Service Administration.
 She has presented and published articles on the application of psychoanalytic theory to practice with vulnerable populations and on issues of supervision and consultation.
 She maintains an independent practice of psychotherapy and consultation in Chicago.

 Gary Gilles is a Licensed Clinical Professional Counselor with a master’s degree in Counseling Psychology from Trinity International University.
 He has maintained a clinical practice since 1987 and currently has a private practice in Palatine, Illinois.
 He serves as an adjunct faculty member for Trinity International University in Psychology and Communications and for Argosy University in undergraduate Psychology.
 In addition, he has developed a number of professional continuing education courses and delivers these regularly at schools and businesses.
 He is former managing editor of Chicago Caregiver Magazine and frequently contributes to other publications writing on topics pertaining to physical and mental health.